mohan/peanuts/readme.md

 * Password protected.
 Team password only.
 No user password.
 * Team members write posts.
 * Team members comment on posts.
-* Nested comments are supported.
 * Markdown support.
 * Shortcore support.
 Example: [calendar year=yyyy month=mm mark=16].
-* Likes/stars/emoji support.
+* Vote up/down support.
 * Banner post.
 * Sticky posts.
-* Login page banner text.
 * Notification panel for new comments for current user posts.
 * Multi-team support, with a single installation.
 	* Primary team can be used for posts between all teams.
 	* Individual teams post in their team board.
 * Posts contain title and body fields only.
-	* Posts listing page contains title, user, last-updated-at, likes/stars/emoji count, comments count.
+	* Posts listing page contains title, user, last-updated-at, vote up/down count, comments count.
-	* Sorting by title, created-at and updated-at, latest commented-on.
 	* Create new post page with title and body fields.
 	* QuickPost in listing page.
-128 characters maximum; insert into title; wit bottom String.length display.
+128 characters maximum; insert into title; with bottom String.length display.
 	* Title field may contain hashtags.
 Will be used for tags.
 Display latest 32 bottom of posts.
 Tags page contains tags listing.
 	* Counts are stored in post meta JSON.
 	* Guest post - guest name is stored in post meta.
 	* Post total view count - store in post meta.
 * Comments support markdown.
-* Likes/stars/emoji is stored as a comment.
+* Vote up/down is stored as a comment.
 * No external libraries.
 * No markdown rendering.
 Display raw.
+(Exceptions: text styles, table)
 * No support for search.
 * No support for uploads/images.
 Instead post a link to an image.